 In case you are not using CRM right now.
 You must get one because it is essential for lead qualification.
 It will help you handle high volumes of leads quickly and efficiently.

 Instead of getting one CRM tool, it is much better to choose an all-in-one platform that helps you with prospecting, outreach, and closing.
-SalesBlink is one such platform that reduces the workload of sales teams tremendously.
+SalesBlink is a sales outreach automation suite that is one such platform that reduces the workload of sales teams tremendously.

 Here are some questions that should be present in every lead qualification checklist,

 It may seem like a fundamental question, but the answer can be tricky.
-Those who look like qualified leads may not have the interest in committing to a deal.
+It forms the first part of Those who look like qualified leads may not have the interest in committing to a deal.
 The reasons why they have been showing interest in your product or service can be: